-Pursuant to the compliance plan submitted to Nasdaq, on November 28, 2023, the Company entered into an amendment to the August 2023 Offering ("Amendment to the August 2023 Offering"), whereby (i) the main purchaser (the "Purchaser") agreed to pay an additional \$830,769 in connection with the repricing of the August 2023 shares of common stock and August 2023 Pre-Funded Warrants (the "Repricing Amount"), (ii) the Company agreed to issue to the Purchaser additional pre-funded warrants to purchase up to 257,205 shares of common stock, with an exercise price of \$0.0019 per share (the "Additional Pre- Funded Warrants"), and warrants to purchase up to 477,058 shares of common stock, with an exercise price of \$3.23 per share (the "Additional Common Warrants", collectively the "Additional Warrants"), and (iii) the Company and the Purchaser agreed to enter into the warrant amendment agreement.
+Pursuant to the compliance plan submitted to Nasdaq, on November 28, 2023, the Company entered into an amendment to the August 2023 Offering ("Amendment to the August 2023 Offering"), whereby (i) the main purchaser (the "Purchaser") agreed to pay an additional \$830,769 in connection with the repricing of the August 2023 shares of common stock and August 2023 Pre-Funded Warrants (the "Repricing Amount"), (ii) the Company agreed to issue to the Purchaser additional pre-funded warrants to purchase up to 257,205 shares of common stock, with an exercise price of \$0.0019 per share (the "Additional Pre-Funded Warrants"), and warrants to purchase up to 477,058 shares of common stock, with an exercise price of \$0.0019 per share (the "Additional Varrants"), and warrants to purchase up to 477,058 shares of common stock, with an exercise price of \$3.23 per share (the "Additional Common Warrants", collectively the "Additional Warrants"), and (iii) the Company and the Purchaser agreed to enter into the warrant amendment agreement.
 Net proceeds to the Company from the repricing, after deducting the placement agent fees and other estimated offering expenses payable by the Company, were approximately \$0.8 million.
 The placement agent fees and offering expenses of approximately \$60,000 were accounted for as a reduction of additional paid in capital.
 The Amendment to the August 2023 Offering closed on December 1, 2023.

-In accordance with the Amendment to the August 2023 Offering, the Company entered into a warrant amendment agreement to amend the following outstanding warrants held by the Purchaser: (i) warrants to purchase up to 16,138 shares of common stock issued in July 2022; (ii) warrants to purchase up to 135,339 shares of common stock issued in December 2022; (iii) warrants to purchase up to 82,668 shares of common stock issued in April 2023; and (iv) warrants to purchase up to 242,915 shares of common stock issued in August 2023 (collectively, the "Existing Common Warrants").
+In accordance with the Amendment to the August 2023 Offering, the Company entered into a warrant amendment agreement to amend the following outstanding warrants held by the Purchaser: (i) warrants to purchase up to 16,138 shares of common stock issued in July 2022; (ii) warrants to purchase up to 135,339 shares of common stock issued in April 2023; and (iv) warrants to purchase up to 242,915 shares of common stock issued in August 2023 (collectively, the "Existing Common Warrants").
 Pursuant to the warrant amendment agreement, the Existing Common Warrants were not exercisable until the Company obtained stockholder approval for the issuance of up to 477,058 shares of common stock upon exercise of the Existing Common Warrants.
-The Existing Common Warrants have an exercise price equal to \$3.23 per share, and the Existing Common Warrants will expire on the fifth anniversary of the stockholder approval date.
-The stockholder approval date occurred on February 16, 2024.
+The Existing Common Warrants have an exercise price equal to \$3.23 per share, and the Existing Common Warrants will expire on the fifth anniversary of the stockholder approval date occurred on February 16, 2024.